On This Page

 Cultural Tips

 Street food culture: eat arancini standing at friggitorie, vendors yell to attract customers—loud is normal.
 Market chaos: bargaining rare, prices reasonable, vendors passionate about produce.
 Mafia: exists but tourists not involved—topic best avoided.
 Traffic: anarchic, cross streets carefully, scooters everywhere.
-Siesta: shops close 1-5pm.
-Meal times: lunch 1-3pm, dinner 9pm+.
+Siesta: shops close 13:00–17:00.
+Meal times: lunch 13:00–15:00, dinner 21:00+.
 Sicily not Italy: proud regional identity, different culture.
 Dress: casual but neat, beachwear only at beach.
 Sunday: many shops closed.
 Remove shoes in homes.
-Coffee culture: espresso standing at bar ($1), sitting costs more.
+Coffee culture: espresso standing at bar ($1.18 / €1), sitting costs more.
 Cannoli: Sicily's pride, eat fresh same-day, never refrigerated.

-Perfect 2-Day Palermo Itinerary
+Perfect 3-Day Palermo Itinerary

-Day 1: Historic Palermo
+Historic Palermo

-Day 2: Monreale & Beach
+Monreale & Markets

-Where to Stay in Palermo
+Where to Stay

-Centro Storico/Quattro Canti
+Centro Storico / Quattro Canti

 Mondello